fpereiro/gotoB/readme.md

 B.mount ('body', counter);
 ```

-As you can see, `B.view` takes two arguments:
+As you can see above, `B.view` takes two arguments:

 - A `path`.
 - A `vfun` (view function).
 Recall that `vfuns` are functions that return liths.
 This function receives as argument the value of the relevant part of the store.
 This function must always return a lith.